 Soil Temperature

-The temperature of the soil (growing medium) will affect the time it takes for seeds to germinate.
-Soil temperature will also have an effect on germination rate, or the percentage of seeds that sprout.
+Soil temperature also has an effect on germination rate, or the percentage of seeds that sprout.

 ***Note: You can find the germination rate on the seed packet itself.
-For example, if the germination rate is 95%, then you would expect 95 seeds to sprout out of every 100 seeds that you planted.***
+For example, if the germination rate is 95%, then you would expect 95 seeds to sprout out of every 100 seeds that you planted.
+The other 5 seeds would never sprout!***

-The minimum temperature for tomato seed germination is 50 degrees Fahrenheit (10 degrees Celsius).
-If the soil is any colder than this, you will see low germination rates – that is, if you can get any seeds at all to germinate!
+If the soil is any colder than 50 F, you will see low germination rates – that is, if you can get any seeds at all to germinate!
 This is nature’s way of protecting tomato seeds from sprouting at a time when they will be unable to survive.

 The maximum temperature for tomato seed germination is 95 degrees Fahrenheit (35 degrees Celsius).
 If the soil is any warmer than this, germination rates will decrease.
-Combined with high humidity, high temperatures can encourage the growth of mold, which is another threat to your plants.

 Keep in mind that these temperatures refer to soil temperature, not air temperature.
 If you want to find out the soil temperature, use a probe-type thermometer to check.